New Kitten Needs

 Essentials To Have Before Your Kitten Comes Home

-Scratching Posts -- rough wood or sisal covered, a minimum of 24 inches tall, with a secure base that will not tip over.
+SCRATCHING POSTS -- rough wood or sisal covered, a minimum of 24 inches tall, with a heavy, secure base that will not rock or tip over.
 Cats do not favor carpet covered posts.
 Carpet is too smooth.
-Place the post(s) in an area where the cat spends most of his time.
+Place the posts in areas where the cat spends most of his time.
+A cat tree will provide your cat with a place to scratch right where he likes to hang out!

-Besides keeping their claws in shape, cats scratch for social & marking reasons.
-They like to scratch as they first greet you when you come home or in high traffic areas of the house.
-For instance the corner of your couch that everyone walks by.
-If you place the post in a back corner or in an out of the way room, it won't get used -- he'll find something else instead!
+Scent plays a vital role in cat behavior and their sense of territory.
+The scent glands on their paw pads release pheromones.
+Besides keeping their claws in shape, your cat is scratching for both marking and social reasons.
+They like to scratch in high traffic areas and as they greet you when you come home.
+For instance, that corner of your couch that everyone walks by.
+If you place the post in a corner or an out of the way room, it won't get used -- he'll find something else instead!

-Various "cat proofed" toys -- Not all cat toys are safe.
+VARIOUS "CAT PROOFED" TOYS -- Not all cat toys are safe.
 For example, the eyes on "fur mice" have a sharp prong on the backside.
 This attaches it to the mouse.
-They can easily be pulled out & when swallowed will perforate a kittens stomach.
+They can easily be pulled out & when swallowed will perforate a kitten's stomach.
 Remove eyes & noses etc... along with any strings, legs (often made from wire) or tails attached to the toys.
+Toys made of Mylar, feathers and strips of leather or yarn on a stick are designed to be interactive toys only.
+Be sure to put them out of reach when you are done playing with your cat.
+Mylar and things made from cellophane (such as cigarette wrappers) will turn into a glasslike substance in their intestines.

-Premium Quality kitten food -- We recommend a natural raw diet But we can provide suggestions for a quality processed diet too.
+PREMIUM QUALITY CAT FOOD -- We recommend a natural raw diet.
+But we can also provide suggestions for a quality processed diet.

-Grooming supplies -- including a wide/narrow tooth combination comb, nail clippers, gentle cat shampoo.
+GROOMING SUPPLIES -- You will need a wide/narrow tooth combination comb, slicker brush, nail clippers and a gentle cat shampoo.

 be away -- see -- Introducing A New Cat